Again… You Do Not Need 20% Down to Buy NOW!

 Many renters may actually be able to enter the housing market sooner than they ever imagined with new programs that have emerged allowing less cash out of pocket.

 The survey also revealed that 62% of respondents believe they need excellent credit to buy a home, with 43% thinking a “good credit score” is over 780.
 In actuality, the average FICO® scores of approved conventional and FHA mortgages are much lower.

 The average conventional loan closed in February had a credit score of 752, while FHA mortgages closed with a score of 686.
 The average across all loans closed in February was 720.
 The chart below shows the distribution of FICO® Scores for all loans approved in February.

-If you are a prospective buyer who is ‘ready’ and ‘willing’ to act now, but are not sure if you are ‘able’ to, sit down with a professional who can help you understand your true options.
+If you are a prospective buyer who is ‘ready’ and ‘willing’ to act now, but are not sure if you are ‘able’ to, let’s sit down to help you understand your true options.

 Not a Member Yet?
 Click Here to learn more about KCM’s newest feature, Personalized Posts.